Don’t static shock your horse with these tips!

 - For your horse’s blanket – I have heard that wearing gloves when you pull it off works.
 It doesn’t.
 I have heard that standing on rubber mats when you take them off works.
 Not for me.
 I have heard that using a dryer sheet to wipe down the blanket may help, too.

 - For your horse when you are brushing him – I like to lightly dip my brush into a clean bucket of water and shake off the excess.
 Damp bristles get rid of static, and also seem to help with those pesky spots of dust that don’t want to flick away.
 Using a damp washrag to buff your horse also does this same thing.
 You may need to re-dip your brush a few times.

-- For the vacuum – this is a static making machine!
-For those of you that are scientifically minded, the static comes from the dust particles bouncing around the handle and tube.
+- For the vacuum – this is a static-making machine!
+For those scientifically minded people, the static comes from the dust particles bouncing around the handle and tube.
 The best thing to do here is to spray the inside of the nozzle with some water or grooming spray, and you are good to go.

 - For you – save up your static charges and zap your spouse or roommate when they won’t do the dishes.

 Click these links to shop for horse supplies.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!
 You can also visit my Amazon storefront here: PEG storefront.

 HandsOn Grooming Gloves – also, use code PEG for some free shipping!